Nomads Motorcycle Club (Australia): Well-Known Members

+After Metho Tom stood down from his role as National President around the early 2000's, Scott Orrock eventually became the National President of the club.

-Scott Orrock was the Nomads National President and had been involved in several high profile events including the shooting at the Nomads Newcastle clubhouse in September 2004 (see "Crime / In The Media" section below for more information).
+Scott Orrock had been involved in several high profile events including the shooting at the Nomads Newcastle clubhouse in September 2004 (see "Crime / In The Media" section below for more information).

 He has owned multiple tattoo shops including "Skin Deep Tattoo" in Newtown, New South Wales.

 In December 2009, Scott Orrock patched over to the Hells Angels, bringing with him several members of the Nomads.
 This move was one of the reasons for the escalating violence between the Nomads and Hells Angels over the coming months, including his vehicle being torched the following day.

-Crimes and events
+Significant Events

 2004 – 12 September 2004.
 Parramatta Member Sam Ibrahim, National President Scott Allan Orrock and Paul James Griffin travel to the Nomads Newcastle clubhouse for a meeting accompanied by approximately 40 other members.
 A fight broke out at the clubhouse, with Newcastle Sgt-At-Arms, Dale Campton, being shot in both knees by Ibrahim.
 Newcastle chapter member Mark Chrystie was also shot in both legs.
 A third Newcastle member had his Nomads jacket and ring taken, before being bashed.
 In May 2006, Campton became a police informer and provided details of the crime.

+2005 – June 2005.
+Harley Davidson of Blacktown owned by Metho Tom, is targeted in a ram raid during a dispute with The Rebels MC, causing an estimate of $1 Million in total cost of damages.

 2006 – May 2006.
 Newcastle Sergeant at Arms, Dale Campton, becomes a police informer, providing them details of the fight with the Parramatta chapter on 12 September 2004.

 2006 – December 2006.
 Ibrahim, Orrock and Griffin are arrested for the 12 September 2004 attack on the Newcastle members.
 As part of Ibrahim's arrest his unit in Parramatta is raided by police.
 In the raid police uncover weapons, ammunition, a bullet proof vest, walking stick sword and nunchucks, leading him to also be charged for 11 weapons and property offences.

 2007 – April 2007.
 The "Skin Deep Tattoo" store in Newtown, Sydney, which is owned by Orrock, is shot up.